 Volvo LIGHTS Project Partner

 NFI is among the top industry leaders in transportation to partner with Volvo Trucks and California’s South Coast Air Quality Management District (SCAQMD) for the Volvo Low Impact Green Heavy Transport Solutions (LIGHTS) project.
 The Volvo LIGHTS project is part of a statewide initiative to reduce greenhouse gas emissions, strengthen the economy, and improve public health and the environment.
-As part of the partnership, NFI will be operating Volvo Trucks’ all-electric truck demonstrators within its Southern California drayage fleet in 2020.
+In 2020, NFI began piloting Volvo VNR Electric trucks into their commercial operations.
+NFI continues to demonstrate the ability for battery-electric trucks to successfully transport freight under a variety of operating conditions.

 Kalmar Ottawa T2E Electric Terminal Tractor